 - basic river rescue including raft flipping, rapid swimming and introduction to swift water rescue techniques

 - boat rigging, equipment and gear care and management

 We begin our course from our headquarters in Winthrop, Washington and spend several days running the Methow River.
 Other rivers utilized for the course include the Skagit and Wenatchee Rivers depending on conditions.
 Group camping and/or lodging and meals are available at all locations used.
 Details will be provided when you register for the course.

 The cost for our guide training program is $485.00 and includes 10 days of instruction, course materials, gear and equipment needed on the river and shuttles to or from the river.
 We offer scholarships for those who have been guaranteed employment with Methow Rafting.

 American Red Cross First Aid/CPR certification is offered for an additional $45.

 Guide training begins in late April and runs through mid-May.
 Schedule TBA.

 Be prepared to be cold and wet!
 We recommend a dry-suit for maximum comfort but if you don't have your own gear, we can provide a PFD, helmet, wet-suits, splash jackets, and booties.
 Please bring a full lunch and water for all river days.
 We'll provide you with more details when you register.

-Employment at Methow River Raft + Kayak after successful completion of the course is not guaranteed.
+Employment at Methow Rafting after successful completion of the course is not guaranteed.
 Employment depends upon attained skill level, personal dedication and our company's needs.
 Please realize that not everyone develops the skills and confidence needed to guide a raft in their first season of guide training.